jweissman/contractual/README.md

 # Contractual

 This gem provides limited support for the utilization of interfaces in Ruby.
-The approach here is nearly idetnical to one suggested by Mark Bates at http://metabates.com/2011/02/07/building-interfaces-and-abstract-classes-in-ruby/.
+The approach here is nearly identical to one suggested by Mark Bates at http://metabates.com/2011/02/07/building-interfaces-and-abstract-classes-in-ruby/.
 It didn't seem like this had been turned into a gem yet, so I thought I might go ahead and put it together in case others found the technique as helpful as I had.